Urban Tree Planting

 Our Current Tree Planting Projects

 ECOSLO is a partner with the City of San Luis Obispo’s Keys for Trees initiative, planting urban trees in public spaces throughout the City of SLO.
 For more information on how the program is funded, please visit the link here.
-If you are interested in suggesting a location for a potential urban tree within the City of SLO, please visit the link above!
-Tree species are based upon a “right tree, right place” methodology, but examples of potential species include:
+Tree species are based upon a “right tree, right place” methodology and availability at nurseries during the planting season.

 Tree icons on the map indicate all of the locations where we have planted trees!
 The types and sizes of trees that are planted are part of ECOSLO’s grant funding cycles.
 Local tree experts and City of SLO staff have approved these urban-appropriate and climate-friendly trees.
 Do you have specific questions about the trees being planted?
 Reach out to us at trees@ecoslo.org.